open-edge-platform/infra-onboarding/mi-onboarding-manager/README.md

 Prequisite:

-1. There are 3 servers with Internet connected acting as Ngnix server, FM server and Edge Node(DELL XR12) respectively.
+1. There are 3 servers with Internet connected acting as Ngnix server, Edge Infrastructure Manager server and Edge Node(DELL XR12) respectively.

-2. The ngnix server and FM Server are manually installed ubuntu 22.04 server with proper network proxy setting.
+2. The ngnix server and Edge Infrastructure Manager Server are manually installed ubuntu 22.04 server with proper network proxy setting.
 Ngnix server needs tool installation of openssl, docker, efitools, git, gcc, make, liblzma-dev.

 Note: Nginx server is the temporary solution before CDN boot is available.
 Release service in AWS cloud is not available for 0.7.0. and will be ready in the future.